trygvea/jstest/README.md

 ### FAQ

-## The test doesn't find my javascript tests.
+## The test doesn't find my JavaScript tests.
 The files must end with *Test.js or *Tests.js and live in test/unit/js of your project.

-## I want to run a test method instead of a whole javascript test file
+## I want to run a test method instead of a whole JavaScript test file
 Sorry, not possible.

-The reason is that this would force this plugin to understand the content of the javascript -file, and parse QUnit -specifics and pass it to jUnit.
+The reason is that this would force this plugin to understand the content of the JavaScript file, and parse QUnit -specifics and pass it to jUnit.
 We're not going there.
 Not yet at least.

 # I don't wanna use QUnit.
 What do I do?
-You need to make your test framework throw an exception in javascript when you intend a test to fail.
+You need to make your test framework throw an exception in JavaScript when you intend a test to fail.

 Have a look at qunit-boilerplate.js If you wanna see why QUnit works quite well.
 QUnit allows us to attach callbacks when tests have run, you need similar stuff in your framework.